 Take a Q-tip and wipe around the cuticle to take up any glue that has seeped out from under the fake nail.

-Fake nails can't really be reused if you mess up, so you want to be sure that you apply them accurately and precisely.
+Fake nails can't be reused if you mess up, so you want to be sure to apply them accurately and precisely.
 If the application isn't pristine the first time, the glue that you have put on the underside will harden and prevent a smooth adhesion.